 It’s important to remember that no debt solution is perfect and there is no ‘one-size-fits-all,’ which is why we recommend speaking to one of expert debt advisors, completely free of charge, about your options and next steps.

 Debt Management Plan (DMP)

-Entering into a DMP can help debtors commit to paying off the entirety of their debt through a single and affordable monthly repayment amount.
+Entering into a DMP can help debtors commit to paying off the entirety of their debt through a single, affordable monthly repayment amount.

 What is a DMP?

-A DMP is an informal agreement between you and your creditors which allows you to repay your debts in reduced payments that are more affordable for you.
-Your financial situation will be assessed to establish what your single monthly payment will be.
+A DMP is an informal agreement between you and your creditors that allows you to repay your debts in reduced payments that are more affordable for you.
+Your financial situation will be assessed to establish what your single, affordable monthly payment will be.

 Is a DMP right for me?

 A DMP is suitable for anyone struggling to make their contractual payments each month (the repayment amount originally agreed with their creditors) but who still have some money left over after they have paid for their essential living expenses such as household costs, travel and clothing.
 A DMP is only available for residents of England, Wales and Northern Ireland.
 For residents of Scotland, a debt arrangement scheme is a similar solution.

 With a DMP, there is no legally binding contract to stop creditors from chasing payment or even agreeing to the DMP in the first place.